 Vantage IT provides assistance with the many elements impacted by GDPR.
 We will help with the following:

 - Firewalls to prevent unauthorised external access to your networks

 - Anti-malware software to limit the possibility of malware stealing your data

 - Introduce IT policies to inform staff about the protection of data

 - Enforce IT network-wide rules to increase the complexity of passwords and limit the use of flash drives where data can be easily removed and lost

-Please contact us to find out how Vantage IT can assist with getting your organisation GDPR ready.
+Please contact us to find out how Vantage IT can assist with getting you GDPR ready and therefore protect you organisation.

-This information is our understanding of the legislation at the time of writing and Vantage IT will not be liable for any errors or omissions.
+This information is our understanding of the legislation at the time of writing.
+Vantage IT will not be liable for any errors or omissions.